IntelLabs/DyNAS-T/README.md

 ### Quantization-aware Search

 This approach allows you to run search on your FP32 super-network and find optimal model configurations w.r.t. both architecture and Post-Training Quantization policy.
-DyNAS-T's implementation uses [Intel® Neural Compressor](https://github.com/intel/neural-compressor) as an underlaying backend for quantyzing models.
+DyNAS-T's implementation uses [Intel® Neural Compressor](https://github.com/intel/neural-compressor) as an underlying backend for quantizing models.
 This search approach is specific to the CPU, and so `--device=cpu` has to be used.

 *Example 4.* Quantization-aware search on OFA ResNet50 super-network.